vuhailongkl97/go-shellcrosshttp/README.md

 * Currently this software support Chrome properly.

-# Limitation
+* Don't try to use keep session shell commands like `top`, `ping`. it won't show the result.

-* Don't try to use keep session shell commands like `top`, `ping`.
-Currently it will hang, coundn't stop it unless reboot the target or you must able to remote to the remote and restart `go-shellcrosshttp` program
+* Can't use pipeline command like `ps | grep abc`.
+It doesn't work